 American Express Overview

-Although American Express (Amex) is best known for credit cards, it also operates a personal savings division.
+Although American Express (Amex) is best known for credit cards, it also offers savings options.
 Founded in 1850 in Buffalo, New York, the company has grown exponentially and is now headquartered in New York, New York.
 The publicly traded company (stock symbol: AXP) has $158.9 billion in total assets and total revenue of $32.1 billion and is the world’s largest card issuer by purchase volume.
 With over 56,000 employees and partnerships in 130 countries, American Express is a global company.

-The company began offering savings options as American Express Federal Savings Bank (FSB) in late 2008.
+The company began offering savings options in late 2008.
 American Express offers two products: online savings accounts and certificates of deposit.
-While it’s not the most robust product offering, Amex counters with above average bank savings rates.
+While it’s not the most robust product offering, American Express counters that with its above-average bank savings rates.

 American Express provides consumers with two options for savings: high yield savings accounts or CDs.
 It’s up to you whether you’d like to open one account or both.
 For those looking for easier access to stashed money, a savings account is a good option.
 For those who’d like to earn a little more interest on money they don’t need to touch for a while, CDs may be the better choice.

 Compare American Express National Bank, Member FDIC to Other Competitive Offers

 American Express High Yield Savings Account